10 Endangered species of Primate in Vietnam

 The fur of this species is lighter in color compared to the fur of the Indochinese silvered langur.
 The current population of this species has not been estimated, but it is certain that their numbers are declining.
 Hunting for meat, medicinal use, and as pets is one of the threats to this species.
 The habit of consuming soil rich in sodium may be due to their consumption of toxic leaves, and the sodium helps them eliminate harmful substances (Jonathan C. Eames).

-Frame post bài 10 1 WANEE asia
+Frame post bài 10 1 WANEE Go-WILD

 10 Endangered species of Primate in Vietnam 69